-Three years ago I unexpectedly became Lo-Fi Games’ dialogue writer for our huge 355 square mile open world RPG, Kenshi.
+Three years ago I unexpectedly became Lo-Fi Games’ narrative designer for our huge 355 square mile open world RPG, Kenshi.
 Being a sandbox, there exists no linear narrative to tell Kenshi’s story, which poses a problem: how do you breathe life into a world that has no preset path to take the player’s hand?

 Well, here’s what I learnt along the way of Kenshi’s development, step by step, from good old research and simple trial and error – mainly error, but hey, that’s the beautiful shiny silver lining of failure… So whether you’re writing a sandbox, a story driven RPG or any other game in need of dialogue, I hope this guide helps add energy and meaning to your setting.